Pupil Premium Grant

 Overview of the pupil premium strategy so far – what’s worked well – even better if – what didn’t

-Over the last three years Isebrook College have developed an outstanding Pastoral Provision to support the emotional wellbeing of our students; something we believe is essential in enabling students to be ready to learn.
+Isebrook School have developed an outstanding Pastoral Provision to support the emotional wellbeing of our students; something we believe is essential in enabling students to be ready to learn.
 We are committed to improving the physical, social and emotional opportunities of all learners in order to maximise achievement and promote good outcomes for all.

 We encourage and promote high aspirations and ambitions for all our students.
 We are passionate in our belief that all students should be given the opportunity to achieve.
 Through high quality provision, we aim to encourage and extend pupils’ passion and thirst for knowledge, resulting in them realising their full potential.
 We are committed to ensuring that Pupil Premium Funding is spent to maximum effect.
 In identifying the best way to spend the Pupil Premium Grant, three key areas are being targeted: Attainment, Wellbeing and Enrichment.
 All three of these areas are important in ensuring that every pupil has a breadth of experience and opportunity.